Thapplou/Privacy-Tool-List/README.md

 **Disclaimer:**

 ***I'm not sponsored or affiliated by any service discussed on this list.
-This list was made to improve the privacy, and security of the average person.
-I will not discuss the issues that each service has, nor will I give an overwhelming amount of information.
-Privacy, and security are two large fields that are ever-expanding, If you want to learn more about this I've linked some resources below.
+This list is made to improve the privacy, and security of the average person while remaining objective.
+I will not discuss the issues that each service has, nor give an overwhelming amount of tools.
+Privacy, and security are two large fields that are ever-expanding, if you want to learn more about this I've linked some resources below.
 I'm not responsible in any way for what you do with this information.***

 # **Contact**
 Contact me if you have any questions, or additions.